aardvarkpepper/NProject/README.md

 );
 A top-level node would have NULL parent_id, while non-NULL parent_id entries would be constrained to reference valid rows of the table.

+2023 Nov 16
+OOL amphib units taken first, or last. undamaged battleship places in OOL as well (no autohit), relevant sub/air attack fig fig car, fig car fig, car fig fig, repeats, permuatations.
+User defines loops.
+Steam overlay
+How to handle stalling?
+Suggestion re: forcing players to move in games based on timers, ugh.
+Note Jan and Matzestinkt thought it was a good idea, ugh. unit select shows attack range. ibomb damage visual not shown max zoom, fix perv on profile; games won, rank, winrate, list ignored users . . . really how much perving is fun, how much intrusive?
+Honestly should be able to view last few games . .. prep oppoennt
+Breakdown by setup (oob or lhtr), dice type, win %, um. replays (and comments), you remember the timestamp implementation you wrote up. password lobbies (and autoignore, autoset preferences like < platinum, gold only, etc.) email spam lessened; only if 10 minutes since your turn, but also maybe daily digest.
+Or uh.
+Yeah.  and include screenshot (this is going to cost) so actually send data and have it rendered locally with app?
+Mmmm . . . think about this.
+Nobody wants to open separate app, can build email extension that renders component?
+Official discord.
+Community servers not officially affiliated.
+Set the rules (remember!  loose, sigh) prominent low luck vs dice etc. visualization.
+Even sort options.
+Yes.
+Not just dice sort either.
+Defensive profiles modular (e.g. sea OOL module, land OOL module) Rewind phase (ofc).
+Popovitsj suggests purchase phase comes after non-combat move phase, sigh.
+Ignore.
+Warning when exit game "have not finished turn".
+Minute timer on time to move. (but this update cost?
+Um no?)
+"war diary" lists surviving units (and perhaps % outcome) Remember to make section on cheat detection; lucky does not mean cheating, some games will be lucky, flagging lucky player as cheating not tolerated (accusations limited!)
+But if players want to pay premium, they can investigate all the people.
+No, seriously.
+Movement overlay with numbers, select one territory, all other territories in range get a number.
+Um. banlist chat banlist casual games
+Select all units on territory
+Autocomplete mobilization phase if capital occupied.
+Autocomplete turn if no units left and capital occupied.
+How to handle issue reports?
+How to make easy for dvs to review? customize profile pic etc.
+Increase time limit on ranked games . .. um.
+No.  Fischer timer.
+Press button for max resolution image (um).
+Don't want to take mulitple screenshots.
+Well what is the effing point of that, just have handler to recreate and share?
+Well it does need to have some sort of photo export, though that is horribly expensive on bandwidth.
+OOL single destroyer last um.
+Popo says only when attacker has subs (ok) and defender has fighters?
+Because data shows if defender doesn't have fighters, destroyer last doesn't help much?
+Um?
+Player wants to track other players' timelines; they played them on x date, then that player went on to become platinum or whatever.
+Or otherwise track ranking and visibility.
+Default sz for France sz 14 to sz8.
+Um.
+No.  BOth are problems.
+FriskyCow Map notes include power and turn they were created.
+// end 2023 Nov 09, "suggestions" on Discord.